7 March 2018 – Changes to AoG banking services solution

 Savings vary across sub-categories and will depend on an agency’s banking services purchasing profile and specific requirements.

-A pricing comparison tool is available to assist agencies in comparing the providers’ pricing based on the Banking Services they require.
-This tool provides a high level pricing comparison between panel providers for each sub-category.
 We strongly recommend you read all Services Agreements thoroughly and assess the pricing offering together with the overall services being offered, functionalities, service levels, helpdesk support and value adds described in the Services Agreements.

 Most AoG contracts include an administration fee.
 This fee is a simple, effective and transparent way of recovering the cost of developing, sourcing, implementing and managing AoG contracts.

 For efficiency of administration, the AoG Banking Services administration fee will be collected through the Crown Transactional Banking Services contract.
 More information on this will be provided directly to your agency